EbookFoundation/thoth-wiki/EBSCO-ebooks.md

 Signing a full-text contract with EBSCO also appears to include indexation in:
 * [EBSCO Discovery Service](https://www.ebsco.com/publisher-support/discovery)
 * [EBSCO Knowledge Base](https://www.ebsco.com/publisher-support/knowledge-base)
+OBP: EBSCO knowledge base accepts KBART data via FTP, and requires an email alert to be sent when new content uploaded.

+* EBSCO Host
+OBP: EBSCO Host accepts ONIX files and ebook files (pdf, epub) to be uploaded via FTP.
+A naming convention required for ebook files submitted. email alert to be sent when new content uploaded.

+* GOBI
+OBP: Printed works submitted.
+No metadata provided.
+GOBI creates their own metadata from printed editions.